Relrin/k6-reports-tool/README.md

 | 8086       | InfluxDB    |
 | 8888       | Chronograf  |

-For running k6 tests and pushing metrics to a InfluxDB node you can use the k6 CLI with command like this one:
+For running k6 tests and pushing metrics to a InfluxDB node you can use the k6 CLI with a command like this one:
 ```bash
 k6 run --out influxdb=http://influxdb:8086/k6 ./simple-k6-test.js
 ```